upcmd/updocs-content/logs/c0071_vvvvv.md

           "cmd": "{{.mystory}}"
         },
         {
+          "name": "writeFile",
+          "desc": "write content to a file",
           "cmd": {
             "content": "{{.mystory}}",
             "filename": "mystory.txt",
             "dir": "/tmp"
+          }
         },
-          "name": "writefile",
-          "desc": "write content to a file"
-        },
         {
-          "name": "readfile",
+          "name": "readFile",
           "desc": "read content of a file and register it to a var", "cmd": {
             "filename": "mystory.txt",